Who is Raven James?

 THE WAITING ROOM

-A Raven James short by B.H.
+From The Raven James Chronicles by B.H.
 Wydeven

 Raven awoke on a small couch in a doctor’s office.
 He felt dizzy, like he had just gotten off a roller coaster.
 As he slowly sat up, his weary eyes failed to focus.
 The white lights in the room were so bright, he was practically blind, but his auditory senses seemed significantly heightened.
 He could hear chains gently rattling in the distance.
 Using the walls for support, he worked his way to the door and carefully opened it a crack.